New member, or existing member new to paddlesports? Please email: Mandy at paddlesports.enquiries@dartmouthyachtclub.co.uk

 Area by Western Blackstone

 When proceeding west outside the harbour there is a sheltered area close to the cliff near the island known as the Western Blackstone that groups should pause and regroup in.
 The final 100 metres of water between this area and the island itself is quite dangerous.
 It is the first place one is exposed to the full westerly wind.
 Groups should not enter this area in windy conditions unless extreme care is being taken.
 It is unhelpful if newer members or weaker members are exposed to choppy conditions - turn the group round and return homewards if necessary or split the group into two.
 Paddlers who tend to drift off ahead of the main group should be told not to.
-It is in encouraging those paddling behind them to venture into areas like this that they are causing needless danger and doing damage to the club.
+It is in encouraging those paddling behind them to venture into areas like this that they are causing needless danger and reputational damage to the club.
 Leaders should take care to keep groups together as they approach this area.

 Tides